 - $129.00 a night/plus tax for a king or double on the Concierge level

-- $159.00 a night/ plus tax for a suite on the Concierge level, Which includes continental breakfast and private cocktails, served in their private concierge lounge.
+- $159.00 a night/ plus tax for a suite on the Concierge level.
+This includes continental breakfast and private cocktails, served in their private concierge lounge.

-Your Credit Card will not be billed until the first day of class.
-We do this to avoid problems if the class gets canceled or if the student can not make it to the class and has to cancel.
+No charges to your credit card will made until the first day of class.
+This is to avoid any issues if the class gets canceled or if the student has to cancel.

-Our main training facility is located at 855 West Cardinal Drive which is on Highway 69/96 access road in Beaumont Texas with classes being from 8 AM to 5 PM.
+Our main training facility is located at 855 West Cardinal Drive, on Highway 69/96 access road in Beaumont Texas.
+Classes are from 8 AM to 5 PM.

 General Thermography FAQs

 Infrared Thermography is the discipline concerned with the acquisition, storage & analysis of radiated energy using a thermal imaging camera system.